norbertherbert/tpxle-proxy/README.md

 'tpxle-proxy' is an API proxy for Actility ThingPark X Location Engine to connect foreign Network Servers (it is also called Operator Interface).
 For details please study
 [/docs/DX_Location_API_flows_v1.1.pdf](https://github.com/norbertherbert/tpxle-proxy/blob/master/docs/DX_Location_API_flows_v1.1.pdf).

-If you want to test this server without installing it on your cloud, visit this [link](https://nano-things.net/tpxle-proxy/docs/).
-Please note that the server under that link is operated in a best effort manner and may not be awailable all the time.
+If you want to test this server without installing it on your cloud, visit this [demo server](https://nano-things.net/tpxle-proxy/docs/).
+Please note that the server under that link is operated in a best effort manner and may not be available all the time.
+1. Configure your devices with the online [Abeeway device configurator](https://nano-things.net/abeeway-demo) tool.
+1. Set up you network server so that it forwards uplink messages to the appropriate API endpoint of the demo server.
+For example in case of Actility ThingPark Wireles or ThingPark Enterprice SaaS/OCP network servers the API endpoint is https://nano-things.net/tpxle-proxy/latest/api/uplink_actility
+1. See the locations of your trackers on the map presented by the basic [demo app](https://nano-things.net/tpxle-proxy/app) of the demo server.
+The app is a static web page relaying Open Streetmap and Openlayers.
+You can see and save the source code using your web browser.

 ### Installation:
 * Install and configure dependencies: